bablokb/pcb-pico-datalogger/docs/software.md

   - setup of the base hardware (including RTC, display, sd-card)
   - configuration of the sensors
   - data-collection
-  - execution of post-collection /tasks/ (e.g. save to sd, update display)
+  - execution of post-collection *tasks* (e.g. save to sd, update display)
   - configuration of next wake-up alarm
   - signal shutdown to the power management circuit